python/cpython/Doc/c-api/init.rst

    these events; they are not needed by the profiler.

-.. c:var::: int PyTrace_LINE
+.. c:var:: int PyTrace_LINE

    The value passed as the *what* parameter to a trace function (but not a profiling function) when a line-number event is being reported.

-.. c:var::: int PyTrace_RETURN
+.. c:var:: int PyTrace_RETURN

    The value for the *what* parameter to :c:type:`Py_tracefunc` functions when a call is returning without propagating an exception.

-.. c:var::: int PyTrace_C_CALL
+.. c:var:: int PyTrace_C_CALL

    The value for the *what* parameter to :c:type:`Py_tracefunc` functions when a C function is about to be called.

-.. c:var::: int PyTrace_C_EXCEPTION
+.. c:var:: int PyTrace_C_EXCEPTION

    The value for the *what* parameter to :c:type:`Py_tracefunc` functions when a C function has raised an exception.

-.. c:var::: int PyTrace_C_RETURN
+.. c:var:: int PyTrace_C_RETURN

    The value for the *what* parameter to :c:type:`Py_tracefunc` functions when a C function has returned.